rihp/rihp/README.md

 ### Hi there 👋
-My name is Roberto, and welcome to my coding portfolio.
+Welcome to my coding portfolio.
 I'm curtrently focused on Artificial Intelligence continuous learning and Python, and finding creative solutions to complex challenges for Planning Autonomous Agents like AutoGPT. 🧪🤖

 Make sure to browse the pinned repositories below.